johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - Priority : !important > Inline Style > Id > Class > Tag(element) > Universal Selector (\*)

 - `What is the CSS 'display' property and can you give a few examples of its use?`
+- `What's the difference between 'inline' and 'inline-block'?`

   - none: Element is invisible and doesn't take up space.
-  - block: Element displayed on a new line ex)<div>, <p>, <h1>
+  - block: Element displayed on a new line ex) div, p, h1
-  - inline: Element placed within a line alongside other elements ex) <span>
+  - inline: Element placed within a line alongside other elements ex) span
-  - inline-block: Element with block-like width and height control.
+  - inline-block: Element placed within a line in width, height, pading and margin control.
   - flex: It's useful for 1-dimensional layouts, such as rows or columns.
   - grid: It's useful for 2-dimensional layouts with rows and columns.